sking21121/MechaCar_Statistical_Analysis/README.md

 -Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+  The ground_clearance, vehicle_length, and y Intercept are statistically unlikely to provide random amounts of variance to the linear model.
+This is based on their p-value below the .05 significance level.
 -Is the slope of the linear model considered to be zero?
 Why or why not?
+  The p-value of our model is 5.35 x 10^-11.
+This value is smaller than the .05 significance level.
+Therefore there is sufficent evidence to reject the null hypothesis, which means that the slope of our linear model is not zero.
 -Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+  71% of the variablilty of our dependent variable (mpg) is explained using this linear model.
+Therefore the linear model does predict mpg of MechaCar prototypes effectively.
 ## Summary Statistics on Suspension Coils
 Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.